arke-industries/philotechnica/docs/whatis.md

 </p>

 ## Expand
-1. **Exhaustable map objects.** - thousands of them to drive expansion and prevent gigaturtling.
-You can't just sit on a resource deposit forever, it'll run out eventually.
-Even gas giants, over many many many years!
+1. **Exhaustable Map Objects.** - As we said above, just about anything on the game map can be mined, stolen, or at the very least blown up.
+Thousands of heavenly bodies and artificial objects in each star system will encourage players to expand and prevent long-term turtling.
+You can't just sit on a resource deposit forever - it will run out eventually!
+We even track colossal objects like gas giants and stars in this way, so (with a gargantuan amount of effort and technologies) they too could be depleted.
-2. **Politics and Smallgangs(tm).** - you can be a loner, but friends let you hold a larger area against massive orgs.
-A variety of ingame org tools let you keep your line members in the core gameplay loop without spreadsheeting your org structure and responsibilities.
+2. **Politics and Small Gangs™.** - You can be a loner and build and tech up on your own if you want to, but friends let you hold a larger area against massive Organizations.
+A variety of ingame Org tools let you keep your line members in the core gameplay loop without spreadsheeting your org structure and responsibilities.
+We want to encourage and reward the "small gang" concept - a small group of friends who know each other well playing Starfall together, each with their own speciality.
+It's our vision that while gigantic and more monolithic Organizations will fight over many star systems, a small gang of dedicated friends can at least reliably hold a planetary system on their own.

 <p align="center">
   <figure>